linuxmint/doc-developer-guide/docs/technology.rst

 Many software applications and most libraries are written in `C <https://en.wikipedia.org/wiki/C_(programming_language)>`_.

-The C language is low-level, hard to master and tedious to develop with, but it gives fast performance and it's most supported language in Linux (everything is accessible from C).
+The C language is low-level, hard to master and tedious to develop with, but it gives fast performance and it's the most supported language in Linux (everything is accessible from C).

 Javascript
 ~~~~~~~~~~